fbpx

 Fourth Stage

-• Making incident-oriented lessons in three pages.
+• Incident-oriented lessons are conducted in three parts:

-Page 1: On the incident.
+✓ Part 1: Describes the incident.

-• Simple exercises once a week.
+• Simple exercises are conducted once a week.

 Fifth Stage